Jumoo/uSyncMigrations/README.md

 This release covers core things, Vorto and a few community editors.

-if you want to migrate complex data you need to write a Migrator (implementing `ISyncMigrator` class) take a look at the [uSync.Migrations/Migrators](uSync.Migrations/Migrators) folder.
+if you want to migrate complex data you need to write a Migrator (implementing `ISyncMigrator` class) take a look at the [uSync.Migrations.Migrators](uSync.Migrations.Migrators) project.

 If you want to see how you can customize the process. take a look at the [MyMigrations](MyMigrations) project in this repo